-The Whipstone Farm CSA is a subscription program where members pay up front for the season and in return receive a weekly distribution of fresh, locally grown produce.
-The subscription program helps to support our farm operations financially at the time when we need it most; members share the risks and rewards of the harvest with us and are an integral part of the success of our farm.
+The Whipstone Farm CSA is a subscription program where members pay up front for the season and in return receive a weekly distribution of fresh, locally grown veggies and/or flowers.
+The subscription program helps to support our farm operations financially at the time when we need it most.
+Members share the risks and rewards of the harvest with us and are an integral part of the success of our farm.
 When you join the CSA you become a part of our farm family.

-The cost of the CSA for 2017 is $650 for veggie shares (27 weeks) and $200 for flower shares (16 weeks).
-You can get more information on dates, pick-up locations, and payment options once you hit the “sign up” button below.
+You can get more information on share sizes, dates, pick-up locations, and payment options once you hit the “sign up” button below.
 Many of your questions about how the CSA works are probably answered below, but feel free to contact us if you have more.

 Frequently Asked Questions

 CSA stands for community supported agriculture, a popular model for buying food and supporting farms throughout the world.
 Many different models exist.

 What do I get in my csa share and what different sizes do you offer?

 Weekly shares reflect the growing season and the type of produce varies as the season progresses.
 The cost of your share each week reflects a 20-25% discount from what we charge at the farmers market.
 Spring shares contain lots of lettuce, spinach and other greens as well as asparagus, herbs, scallions and early root crops like carrots, beets, turnips, and radishes.
 Late summer shares include many of the fruiting crops like tomatoes, eggplant, peppers, beans, squash, and melons.
 Winter share will feature winter squash, sweet potatoes, spinach and other greens as well as carrots, beets, potatoes and onions.
 We try to grow as much variety as we can throughout the entire season so you don’t get too bored of any one item and always have enough to keep you eating well.